LisaMcGautier/weatherDashboard/README.md

 Moved the function from `index.html` to `script.js` in order to confirm that it is working.

 Worked on the syntax of the JQuery to display the API response results dynamically within the HTML.

+Created the panels for the 5-day Forecast.
+Converted degress Kelvin to Fahrenheit.